- Download nmap

 - find interface names available to nmap

 - to find servers with a particular port open on a subnet, try my Python findssh program that scans for servers without nmap.

 - If you don’t install Npcap when asked in the

 nmapdoes not work.
 Nmap claimed no host existed at a known working IP address.

 nmap built into Cygwin?

-nmap requires deeper access to the Windows networking stack that would go beyond the normal scope of Cygwin as a guess.
+nmap requires deeper access to the Windows networking stack that would go beyond the normal scope of Cygwin.

-I have no particular technical familiarity with Cygwin networking at this level, but note that Nmap itself needs the separate program Npcap (forked from WinPcap) to do it’s job on Windows, particularly Windows 10.
+Note that Nmap itself needs the separate program Npcap (forked from WinPcap) to work on Windows.